-You can invest in Grow lights for your plants to keep your garden thriving during winter or when you can't access natural light.
+You can invest in plant growth lights to keep your garden thriving during winter or when you can't access natural light.

 Grow lights are electric bulbs made to help your plants grow.
 These lights come in various colors and depend on your plant's needs.
 Grow lights typically appear in varying colors of blue and red.
 The blue light helps to promote the growth of roots, while the red light helps to stimulate stem production (this includes flowering and fruiting).

 Investing in the right soil is important for plant growth.
 Growing plants in your apartment typically involve container gardening.
 This means the ordinary garden soil won't be appropriate as it can limit the air and water needed for optimal growing.
 It is best to go for a potting mix.

 A potting mix is fluffy and light and helps keep the soil moist.
 It also helps to circulate air, which keeps your plant roots healthy.

 Whether you're growing a garden indoors or in your outdoor area, one thing that is common for the growth of most plants is water and air.

 If you're growing plants in containers, they will need water regularly.
 However, over-watering can pose a problem for container plants, too.
 It's best in the first instance to water a little once a week and see how they do.
 Once you have a schedule, a simple diary reminder on your phone is an excellent way to ensure you don’t forget and they don’t dry out.